kaiser-rpg/KaiserRPG.github.io/pages/rule/damage/damage-mod.md

 For each Armor Value, the Final AV can be found by the following method:
 1. Take the highest Natural Armor
-2. Add the Layer Armor with the highest value
+2. Add the layer armor with the highest value
  - Note: you can only wear one Hard Armor.
 The other two must be Soft.
-3. Add half the Layer Armor with the second highest value
+3. Add half the layer armor with the second highest value
-4. Add half the Layer Armor with the third highest value
+4. Add half the layer armor with the third highest value
-5. Ignore all other Layer Armors
+5. Ignore all other layer armors

 {% include example.html content="TODO" %}